This page is the operator quick-reference for common production changes and high-signal failure scenarios.

 Immediate actions:

-1. Confirm whether the issue is localized to one upstream or all traffic.
+1. Confirm whether the issue is local to one upstream or broad.

-2. Remove or isolate failing backends if health signals are clear.
+2. Remove or isolate obviously failing backends if health signals are clear.

 3. Reduce concurrency pressure if the proxy is amplifying backend collapse.

-4. Roll back recent backend or network changes first, not just proxy config.
+4. Roll back recent backend or network changes before widening limits.

 Scenario: Control API Or Metrics Endpoint Unavailable